-If you happen to be traveling to Williamsburg when Smorgasburg isn't in session, you should grab an ice cream cone at the Fulton Ferry...
-Landing.
-The Brooklyn Ice Cream Factory, housed in a former fireboat house serves some up the best homemade ice cream in Brooklyn.
+If you happen to be traveling to Williamsburg when Smorgasburg isn't in session, you should grab an ice cream cone at the Fulton Ferry Landing.
+The Brooklyn Ice Cream Factory, housed in a former fireboat house serves some of the best homemade ice cream in Brooklyn.
 Once you've devoured your scoop, hop aboard the ferry and head to Williamsburg.

 You can either have your lunch at the Smorgasburg or head to Cafe Mogador, which is a short walk from the ferry stop for an incredibly tasty Moroccan brunch or lunch.
 Smorasburg is so renowned it spread to LA, so you know you won't be dissapointed.